LIBOR to SOFR Transition: Challenges

 In the Indian market, Libor to SOFR transition necessitated a change to the INR MIFOR rate as it was based on Libor and the USDINR forward premium.
 Modified MIFOR swap trade was created – fixed against floating 6m Modified MIFOR.
 Keeping MIFOR spirit same, and instead of Libor, SOFR is used in the calculation of Modified MIFOR.The 6m Modified MIFOR would simply be 6m SOFR + 6m Forward premium and hence the Modified MIFOR swap would be quoted similar to the previous paradigm and the MIFOR swap rate is simply the hedge rate for a 6m SOFR based USD leg.The Modified MIFOR would continue to act as a Rupee IRS hedge for a CCS

-For companies transitioning from Libor borrowings, the first call of action is to review the existing contracts to check for the fall-back language around the benchmarks.
+For corporates transitioning from Libor borrowings, the first call of action is to review the existing contracts to check for the fall-back language around the benchmarks.
 Further, given that there is a ISDA credit spread already published, there should be transparency in how the Libor benchmarks on existing loans are replaced.
-Finally, companies should also understand the difference between the cash and derivatives market in the standard quotes and ensure that hedging reflects the exact benchmark terms in their loans so that mismatches are avoided
+Finally, corporates should also understand the difference between the cash and derivatives market in the standard quotes and ensure that hedging reflects the exact benchmark terms in their loans so that mismatches are avoided

 QuantArt, as an advisor on FX, Interest rate and commodity risk management, helps its clients manage the Libor transition in its multitude of complexities.
 We undertake review of existing contracts and advise on what benchmarks would suit client needs from the perspective of hedging and hedge accounting.
 We also undertake training in this area specifically on valuation aspects and risk management in the context of SOFR and Modified Mifor based nuances.